-CASH POKER TIP 4: BLUFF, BUT DON'T OVER-BLUFF
+CASH GAME POKER TIP 4: BLUFF, BUT DON'T OVER-BLUFF

-If you never bluff in poker, players will fold against you whenever facing significant aggression, only because they’ll know that you always have the goods when you bet or raise.
+If you never bluff in poker, players will fold against you whenever facing significant aggression.
+They’ll know that you always have the goods when you bet or raise.
 Oppositely, if you bluff too frequently, players will be able to call you down with weaker value hands to exploit this tendency of yours.
 Therefore, bluffing in poker is crucial, but only in specific situations, and with the correct frequency.